Maria Edgeworth: Work

 Her first novel, Castle Rackrent (1800) was written and submitted for anonymous publication in 1800 without her father's knowledge.
 It was an immediate success and firmly established Edgeworth's appeal.
 Set prior to the securing of Irish legislative independence in 1782, the novel is a satire on the corruption and incompetence of Ireland's Protestant gentry.
 Inspired by a chronicle of Edgeworth's own family, the story of four generations of an Ascendancy family is narrated by a loyal Catholic retainer, their estate steward, Thady Quirk.
 His recollections portray not only the dissipation of his Protestant masters but also, assisted by their increasing indebtedness, the rise of an Irish catholic middle class.
 Before its publication, an introduction, glossary and footnotes, written in the voice of an English narrator, were added in effort to offset the danger of the book blunting English enthusiasm for the Act of Union 1800.

 Belinda (1801), a 3-volume work published in London, was Maria Edgeworth's first full-length novel.
 It dealt with love, courtship, and marriage, dramatising the conflicts within her "own personality and environment; conflicts between reason and feeling, restraint and individual freedom, and society and free spirit".
 Belinda was also notable for its controversial depiction of interracial marriage between a Black servant and an English farmgirl.
 Later editions of the novel, however, removed these sections.

-Tales of Fashionable Life (1809 and 1812) is a 2-series collection of short stories which often focus on the life of a woman.
+Tales of Fashionable Life (1809 and 1812) is a collection of short stories in two series which often focus on the life of a woman.
 The second series was particularly well received in England, making her the most commercially successful novelist of her age.
 After this, Edgeworth was regarded as the preeminent female writer in England alongside Jane Austen.

 Following an anti-Semitic remark in The Absentee, Edgeworth received a letter from an American Jewish woman named Rachel Mordecai in 1815 complaining about Edgeworth's depiction of Jewish characters.
-As an amende honorable, she wrote Harrington (1817), a fictitious autobiography of a young English gentleman whose is cured of his youthful prejudices by contact—in one of the first sympathetic Jewish characters in an English novel-- with various Jewish characters, particularly a young woman.
+As an amende honorable, she wrote Harrington (1817), a fictitious autobiography of a young English gentleman who is cured of his youthful prejudices–in one of the first sympathetic treatments of Jewish characters in an English novel–by contact with various Jewish characters, particularly a young woman.
 Set between the passing of the Jewish Naturalisation Act 1753 and the Gordon Riots of 1780, it draws parallels between the discrimination against Jews and the disabilities suffered by Catholics in Ireland.

 Helen (1834) is Maria Edgeworth's final novel, the only one she wrote after her father's death.
 She chose to write a novel focused on the characters and situation, rather than moral lessons.
 In a letter to her publisher, Maria wrote, "I have been reproached for making my moral in some stories too prominent.
 I am sensible of the inconvenience of this both to reader and writer & have taken much pains to avoid it in Helen".
 Her novel is also set in England, a conscious choice as Edgeworth found Ireland too troubling for a fictitious work in the political climate of the 1830s.